 Acknowledgement iii Message from Hon.
-Chancellor, Brainware University iv Contents v Part I: Interpreting the Anthropocene Pandemic and Anthropocentrism: A Case Study of Journals of the Plague Years by Norman Spaniard Abhaysinh Vitthalrao Deshmuk 2 The Sci-Fi Model and the Obsession for Humanoid Abhijith R 6 Technological Posthumanism and Human-Machine Symbiosis Wilson KD 11 Do Androids Dream About Freedom: Investigating the Posthuman Bodies in Jonathan Nolan's Westworld Series Aditi Barman Roy 17 The Inclusive Posthuman Thought of 13th Century Japanese Zen Monk Eihei Dōgen Sara Eljechtimi 25 (Re)claiming the non-animal: Interrogating anthropocentrism through Samit Basu's Turbulence Jaya Sarkar 32 Interrogating the Posthuman Imaginations on Human Aesthetics: Technological Dystopia and the Natural World in Scott Westerfield's Uglies P B Vedamalika 37 Part II: Re-thinking the Ecological Crisis Cli-Fi Fiction and the Catastrophic Depiction by Margaret Atwood and Kim Stanley Robinson - A Comparative Study R. Jaya Pratha 43 Reimagining the World: An Eco-Critical Evaluation of select Socio-Political Writings of Rana Dasgupta and Arundhati Roy Dr. Shabeena Kuttay 48
+Chancellor, Brainware University iv Contents v Interpreting the Anthropocene Pandemic and Anthropocentrism: A Case Study of Journals of the Plague Years by Norman Spaniard Abhaysinh Vitthalrao Deshmuk 2 The Sci-Fi Model and the Obsession for Humanoid Abhijith R 6 Technological Posthumanism and Human-Machine Symbiosis Wilson KD 11 Do Androids Dream About Freedom: Investigating the Posthuman Bodies in Jonathan Nolan's Westworld Series Aditi Barman Roy 17 The Inclusive Posthuman Thought of 13th Century Japanese Zen Monk Eihei Dōgen Sara Eljechtimi 25 (Re)claiming the non-animal: Interrogating anthropocentrism through Samit Basu's Turbulence Jaya Sarkar 32 Interrogating the Posthuman Imaginations on Human Aesthetics: Technological Dystopia and the Natural World in Scott Westerfield's Uglies P B Vedamalika 37 Re-thinking the Ecological Crisis Cli-Fi Fiction and the Catastrophic Depiction by Margaret Atwood and Kim Stanley Robinson - A Comparative Study R. Jaya Pratha 43 Reimagining the World: An Eco-Critical Evaluation of select Socio-Political Writings of Rana Dasgupta and Arundhati Roy Dr. Shabeena Kuttay 48

 Ecocentric Attribution Towards Nature: A Study on Indigenous Knowledge Systems of Angami Nagas in Easterine Kire's Select Literary Narratives L. Priyadarshini 55 Ecological Issues in the Trilogy of Isabel Allende: An Analysis Dr. R. Saktheswari 60 Diane Cook's The New Wilderness : Fiction of Migration, Eco-citizenship and Primordial Instinct in the Cataclysmic State of Humanity Tohidur Rahaman 65 Ecocriticism: Man as a Power Holder and Well-Civilized Nature Destroyer-Perception of Pi S. Ancy Jeba Sundari 71 Shrieking Nature: A Study of the Sway of Budding Technologies On the Environment in Jeanette Winterson's The Stone Gods Manisha Mishra 77 Echoes of Ecological Crisis in British Fiction: A Critical Analysis of the Select Novels of Ian McEwan Shani.
-K. Meeran 81 Ecology, Migration and Population influx in Malda: a case study of Boundary dispute under Colonial Administration Nilanjan Pande 86 Industrial Revolution, Climate Change and the Working Class Under Capitalism Taatparjyo Moitra 95
+K. Meeran 81 River Erosion and Conflicting Boundary in Colonial Malda: An Account of the People, their Resettlement and the Environment Nilanjan Pande 86 Industrial Revolution, Climate Change and the Working Class Under Capitalism Taatparjyo Moitra 95